THE JAZZ CENTRE UK LIBRARY

 Our 'Media Centre' is the collective name for our vast audio and visual collections available to the public.
 Jazz enthusiast heaven with a collection of over 7000 jazz vinyl records, a CD collection, digital resources and the audio and video equipment necessary to access our library of digital and analogue jazz recordings.
 We also have rare audio formats within our heritage collections including tape, 16" WW2 transcription disks and wax cylinders.

-LIBRARY EVENTS - TALKS, WORKSHOPS & LECTURES
+LIBRARY EVENTS - CLUBS, TALKS, WORKSHOPS & LECTURES

 The Media Centre is one of our key venues for hosting book launches, talks, clubs, workshops and lectures.
 We bring in weekly crowds for our community-driven activities centred around music and film.